contextio/contextio-ios/README.md

 ## Exploring the API in a Playground

 There is a pre-configured Xcode Playground (currently targeting Xcode 6.4 + Swift 1.2) in the `CIOPlayground` directory.
-Playgrounds with dynamic library dependencies are slightly finicky with Xcode 6.4, follow these steps to get it working:
+Playgrounds with library dependencies are slightly finicky with Xcode 6.4, follow these steps to get it working:

 * `cd CIOPlayground `
 * `pod install`
 * Open `CIOPlayground.xcworkspace`
-* Select the `Pods-CIOAPIClient` Scheme in the Xcode scheme selection dropdown
+* Select the `CIOAPIClient` Scheme in the Xcode scheme selection dropdown (it should have a dynamic framework yellow toolbox icon)
 * Build the scheme (⌘B)
-* Select `CIOPlayground.playground` in the Project navigator left sidebar
+* Select `CIOPlayground.playground` from the `CIOPlayground` project in the Project navigator left sidebar
-* Supply your consumer key and consumer secret in the line
+* Add your consumer key and consumer secret to the line
 ```swift
 let s: CIOAPISession = CIOAPISession(consumerKey: "", consumerSecret: "")
 ```
 * At this point the playground will execute and an authentication WebView will appear in the bottom left corner of your screen
-* Authorize an email account using the Conext.IO auth flow in the WebView
+* Authorize an email account using the Context.IO auth flow in the WebView
     - The first time the code executes after authentication it may fail.
 Edit the playground to try again.
 * Add any code you wish to try to the `authenticator.withAuthentication() { session in` block in the playground